Spice Cake with Maple Syrup Cream Cheese Icing

 My baking is simple, and with incorporating Ayurveda into it I use wholesome, fresh ingredients, organic when possible, and some substitutions to create healthy, balanced, yummy desserts:

-instead of using vegetable oil, which are heavily refined, I use melted ghee.
+• instead of using vegetable oil, which are heavily refined, I use melted ghee.
 Read the benefits of ghee here.
 Olive oil or coconut oil is also an option.
-Coconut oil is heavy, and can be aggravating for several reasons—for example, if you have chronic digestive issues, you have a kledaka kapha imbalance, you have coconut regularly living north of the equator.
+Coconut oil is heavy, and can be aggravating for several reasons—for example, if you have chronic digestive issues, you have a kledaka kapha imbalance.
+Because of coconut’s heavy quality, SV Ayurveda recommends only in small amounts, if you live near the equator and you have strong digestion.

 Spice Cake with Maple Syrup Cream Cheese Icing